centrahq/api-documentation/user/pages/02.glossary/01.glossary-basic/docs.md

 _B2B/B2C_
 See [Measurement Chart](#measurement-chart), [Size Chart](#size-chart).

-### **Checkout Requested** (order status)
+### **Checkout Requested**
-Lorem ipsum.
+A status of an Order Sheet in the Centra Showroom, if buyers are not allowed to confirm orders they have to request an Administrator or Sales person to confirm the order, before that’s done, it will be in the “Checkout Requested” mode.
+These Selections will only be visible in the Showroom or on the Dashboard under Incomplete Orders.

 ### **Collection**
 _B2B/B2C_
 Part of a product’s General Attributes.
 In fashion, this could be a spring-summer Collection like SS20.
 If products aren’t set by season and you were selling other appliances, this could e.g. be “Kitchen”.
+It’s mainly used as a filter option in both Centra and the Centra Showroom.

 ### **Color Swatch**
 _B2B/B2C_